IMU-ICCS/ems-main/generator/README.md

 **Input:** CP Generator reads CAMEL models directly from CDO resource.
 To do that via ZeroMQ, the component subscribes to the "ID" topic via  by using `subscriberPort` and retrieves the resource name.
 If subscriber port is not specified, the component uses 5555 as default port.

-**Output:** CP Generator publishes the identifier of the generated Upperware model via ZeroMQ by using `publisherPort` and the "CP_ID" as topic.
-If publisher port is not specified, the component uses 5556 as default port.CAMEL model is not modified.
+**Output:** CP Generator publishes the identifier of the generated Upperware model via ZeroMQ by using `publisherPort` and the "startSolving" as topic.
+The component also publishes the identifer of the input Camel model by using the topic "camelModelId".
+If publisher port is not specified, the component uses 5544 as default port.CAMEL model is not modified.

  The `java.library.path` has to define the directory where the libzmq and libjzmq shared libraries were installed (normally /usr/local/lib on UNIX-like systems)